gianluparri03/cucinassistant/README.md

 shopping list (with a two-phase checking system) and a storage section, where you can save the items stored in your fridge or cupboard (even in two separate folders), both with their quantiy and their expiration date.
-As said before, the next steps will be a multi-language UI and a recipes section.

-## Docs

-You can look at the [packages.md file](docs/packages.md) to see how the code is organized.
-Instead, the [docker.md file](docs/docker.md) explains how to run CucinAssistant with docker compose.

 ## Public instances